Skip to main content

 Image

-An informal education session is held one evening a month.
+An informal education session is held one evening a month, led by Dr. Dell.
 The faculty and fellows gather for drinks, appetizers, and dinner, then review topics in upper extremity as chosen by the fellows.
 This time allows for collegial discussion and case review covering a variety of topics.

 There is an opportunity and requirement for a research project.
 The 1st Tuesday evening of every month Dr. Wright and the research coordinator meet with the fellows to help guide their year’s research project.
 Each fellow may start their own project or complete a prior year’s project.